How to Use GitHub for WordPress Development

-Finally, you’ll see two drop-down menus at the bottom of this screen, offering additional options.
+Finally, you’ll see two drop-down menus at the bottom of this screen.
 The first enables you to select a gitignore option if you want Git to ignore certain files from being tracked.

 The second option lets you choose a license for your repository.
 When you’re creating a real project, it’s important that you carefully consider what license to use.
-WordPress has very specific rules about licenses, which you’ll need to be aware of if you plan on developing for the platform.
+WordPress has very specific rules about licenses, which you’ll need to be aware of when developing for the platform.

 This will take you to your new project, which means it’s time to add your theme.